rayyan35p/tp/docs/DeveloperGuide.md

       Use case ends.

+* 1e.
+User enters multiple values for a single-valued field.
+    * 1e1.
+TaskHub shows an error message.

+      Use case ends.

 **Use case: UC02 - Edit an employee**

-Guarantees: The employee is updated with the new details.
+Guarantees: MSS -> The employee is updated with the new details.

 **MSS**

-1. User requests to edit the details of an employee.
+1. User requests to edit the details of the employee.
 2. TaskHub edits the employee with the new details and displays the updated list.
 3. TaskHub shows that the employee has been edited successfully.